Daniel Chung

 danielh.chung@daniels.utoronto.ca

-Dr. Daniel Chung is an Associate Professor of Building Science at the John H. Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto.
+Dr. Daniel Chung is an Associate Professor of Building Science at the University of Toronto's John H. Daniels Faculty of Architecture, Landscape, and Design.
 He is a registered architect and professional engineer with over twenty years of professional experience in building design, engineering, and construction.

-Recently Dr. Chung served as an expert participant on behalf of the US in the International Energy Agency Solar Heating & Cooling Programme Task 59/Annex 76: Deep Renovation of Historic Buildings Towards Lowest Possible Energy Demand and CO2 Emissions.
+Recently, Dr. Chung served as an expert participant on behalf of the US in the International Energy Agency Solar Heating & Cooling Programme Task 59/Annex 76: Renovating Historic Buildings Towards Zero Energy.

 Education